ZGQVictory/NEOM/README.md

-# EvaST
+# NEOM

-EvaST is a novel neoantigen maturation framework encompassing five distinct modules: “policy”, “structure”, “evaluation”, “selection” and “filter”.
+NEOM is a novel neoantigen maturation framework encompassing five distinct modules: “policy”, “structure”, “evaluation”, “selection” and “filter”.

 It is Flexible, Interpretable, Precise and Fast.